If you are an issuer and your credentials are set to expire, here are the important things you need to know about the 'credential expired' status.

 When I want to revoke credentials, what's the difference between deleting a credential and expiring a credential?

 Expiring a credential will keep the data for the credential available.
-You as the issuer can view the expired credential on your Accredible Dashboard, and recipients can still view their expired credential on credential.net.
+You, as the issuer, can view the expired credential on your Accredible Dashboard, and recipients can still view their expired credentials on credential.net.

 What happens if I delete and re-issue a credential?

 If you delete and re-issue a credential to a recipient using the same email address, the new credential will have a new credential ID and a new unique URL.